Diamondbacks vs. Cardinals Player Props Betting Odds

 Marte Stats

-- Ketel Marte has put up 106 hits with 18 doubles, six triples, 17 home runs and 42 walks.
-He has driven in 55 runs with six stolen bases.
+- Ketel Marte has 108 hits with 18 doubles, seven triples, 17 home runs, 42 walks and 55 RBI.
+He's also stolen six bases.

-- Marte heads into this game looking to extend his five-game hit streak.
-In his last five games he is batting .474 with two triples, two home runs, four walks and five RBI.
+- Marte has picked up at least one hit in six straight games.
+During his last 10 games he is batting .357 with three doubles, three triples, two home runs, five walks and 11 RBI.

 Marte Recent Games